 - Annual weeds that haven't set seed

-- Animal manures (cow, horse, sheep, chicken, rabbit, etc. No dog or cat manure.)
+- Animal manures (cow, horse, sheep, chicken, rabbit, but not dog or cat manure)

 You will often see recommendations for an ideal ratio of browns to greens.
-Generally, a ratio of three- or four-parts browns to one-part greens is great, but you do not need to be exact about it.
+Generally, a ratio of 3 parts to 4 parts browns to 1 part greens works well, but you do not need to be exact about it.

-If you do not get a good mix of brown and green materials, your compost pile may not heat up, may take forever to breakdown, and may start stinking up the place.
+If you do not get a good mix of brown and green materials, your compost pile may not heat up, may take forever to break down, and could start to stink up your yard.
 These issues can usually be remedied easily by tweaking the ratio.

 If you find that your compost pile is not heating up, then you may need to add more green material to the compost.
 If you find that your compost pile is starting to smell, you may need to add more browns.

 In the end, decomposition happens.
 It is a natural process.
-Pile your compostables, turn them (or not) and, in time, you will have compost.
+Pile your compostable items, turn them (or not), and in time, you will have compost.
 It really is that simple.